 The purpose of the bully is to show status or power by lowering the position of the other person.

-Bullying can take the forms of a physical attack, verbal abuse, or attacking through electronic media.
-This is usually called cyber-bullying
+Bullying is a predatory competition that can take the forms of a physical attack, verbal abuse, or attacking through electronic media, which is usually called cyber-bullying.

 Bullies can be seen in the schoolyard, at work, and at home.
 Sometimes, the person attacked will counterattack and change the competition into a head-to-head battle.